 Most Gabrielino people lived in

-of an undergound room covered by a wooden frame packed with clay and brush.
+dome-shaped wooden huts packed with clay and tule reeds.
 The thick earth walls kept this

 Gabrielino people do not live in these old-fashioned dwellings today, any more than other Americans live in log cabins.